This post was last updated on December 15th, 2020 at 03:17 pm

 Of course, the temporary ban of in-person viewings was not something we were accustomed to – but we quickly adapted by making video uploads and virtual viewings available.

-With our Complete and Essential plans, we offer landlord’s rent guarantee insurance.
+With our Complete and Essential plans, we offer landlord’s Rent Protection.
 We knew this would be a real peace of mind for our landlords and were thankful to be able to honour any new claims made by our existing landlords on our Complete and Essential plans.

 Some providers, such as Direct Line, put a complete stop to any new claims – even on existing policies.
 Fortunately, we didn’t have to do this – but we did have to put a halt to new policies for a short while.